haoyu-bu/KenyanFace/README.md

-# Source Code for KenyanFace Achieves Data Bias Mitigation for Generative Face Models
+# KenyanFace Mitigates Data Bia for Generative Face Models

 We propose KenyanFace, a large-scale image dataset primarily composed of faces from Black individuals, and KenyanFaceHQ, a high-quality subset of 120K images at a resolution of 1024×1024.
 The proposed datasets will be made public upon acceptance.